wbrozonowicz/wbrozonowicz.github.io/_posts/2022-09-07-react-mobx-store.md

 <!-- short introduction -->
 ## React MOBX store example

 MobX is alternative library to Redux.
-To use is first:
+To use it, first:
 - npm install mobx
-- npm install mobx-rect
+- npm install mobx-react

 MobX will need:
 - Root store: this is where We will keep all stores and combine them into one
 - Store Provider: wrapper that will provide store for children elements
 - custom hooks to use store
-- store: in this file We will keep state and action to modify it
+- store: in this file We will keep state and actions to modify it

 So let's create directories:
 - stores